Virtute 1 Mission

 SFS1 on board

-The Italian Air Force mission in collaboration with CNR departed from Spaceport America in New Mexico, Virgin Galactic’s space flight airport, on June 29.
+The mission of the Italian Air Force in collaboration with CNR took off from Spaceport America in New Mexico, the airport for space flights of Virgin Galactic, on 29 June.

-The mission flew on Virgin Galactic’s Space Ship Two.
-The commander was Colonel Walter Villadei, Air Force Astronaut, and he used the SFS1 for the flight.
+The mission flew with Virgin Galactic’s Space Ship Two.
+The commander was Colonel Walter Villadei, Astronaut of the Italian Air Force, and he used the SFS1 for the flight.

 SFS1 (Smart Flight Suit One)